cubicool/cairou/README.rst

 #######

-**This project/library was formerly known as Cairocks!** If you are looking for it (*for example, if your Git remote just ... broke*) then look no further; it is here!
+**This project/library was formerly known as Cairocks!** If you are looking for it (*for example, if your Git remote just ... broke, somehow*) then look no further; this is it!

 ######
 Cairou